Jas-z/hackathon/README.md

 __3. $search__

-* For testing `$text` we should create an Atlas Search index on the desired fields.
+* For testing `$search` we should create an Atlas Search index on the desired fields.

 ```javascript
 {